 \subsection{Automatic Gastric Cancer Diagnosis}

-Though different imaging techniques like gastroscopes~\cite{zhu2015lesion}, X-ray~\cite{ishihara2017detection}, and CT~\cite{li2018detection}. are utilized to detect and diagnose gastric cancer, histopathological analysis of gastric cancer slides by pathologists is the only way to diagnose gastric cancer with confidence.
-Researchers have devoted a considerable amount of effort and there is a great deal of work on automatic classification of gastric histopathological images.
+Though different imaging techniques like gastroscopes~\cite{zhu2015lesion}, X-ray~\cite{ishihara2017detection}, and CT~\cite{li2018detection} are employed to diagnose gastric cancer, histopathological analysis of gastric cancer slides by pathologists is the gold standard that can be used to diagnose gastric cancer with confidence.
+Researchers have conducted a continuous and in‑depth discussion and there is numerous work on automatic GHIC tasks.

-Here, we group Computer Aided Diagnosis (CAD) methods of GHIC into two types: classical Machine Learning (ML) techniques and Deep Learning (DL) techniques.
-The classical ML methods extract some handcrafted features like color~\cite{li2020multi} and texture descriptors~\cite{korkmaz2017recognition}~\cite{korkmaz2018classification} and use classifiers like Support Vector Machine (SVM)~\cite{sharma2015appearance}~\cite{liu2018classification}, Random Forest (RF)~\cite{sharma2017comparative} and Adaboost algorithm~\cite{li2020multi} to make decision.
-However, the above classical ML methods only consider a handful of features on images, yielding relatively low classification accuracy.
+Here, we group Computer-Aided Diagnosis (CAD) methods of GHIC into two types: classical Machine Learning (ML) techniques and DL techniques.
+The classical ML methods extract some handcrafted features like color~\cite{li2020multi} and texture descriptors~\cite{korkmaz2017recognition}~\cite{korkmaz2018classification} and some classifiers like Support Vector Machine (SVM)~\cite{sharma2015appearance}~\cite{liu2018classification}, Random Forest (RF)~\cite{sharma2017comparative} and Adaboost algorithm~\cite{li2020multi} are adopted to make decision.
+Nevertheless, the classical ML methods mentioned above only take limited features on images into consideration, resulting in relatively low classification accuracy.